85.9% Avg. ROI

 Standing Seam Metal Roof Installation

-Predominantly seen on industrial buildings, Standing Seam Metal Roofs are making a big splash in the world of residential real estate.
+Predominantly seen on industrial buildings, the Standing Seam Metal Roof has been making a big splash in the world of residential real estate.
 Continuous panels of metal run from the ridge of the roof to the eaves.
 Between the panels are seams connected by raised fasteners.
 This is where the name “standing seam” comes from, because the seam is raised or standing, rather than flush-mounted.

 Standing seam metal roofs are attractive, eco-friendly, and durable.
 Popular additions to contemporary or country-style houses, the smooth, straight lines on these roofs give your house a distinctly industrial, modern feel.
 You can select metal in a variety of colors including grays, browns, forest greens, and earthy reds, but you can also have protective coatings tinted to almost any color you like.

 There is no material more capable of protecting a structure from wind, rain, hail, fire, insects, or rot than a metal roof.
 One of the great advantages of standing seam metal roofs in particular, is that the seams, the weakest point in any roof and a potential entry point for moisture, are raised above the level of the roofing panel.
 Additionally, because the metal panels run unhindered from the top to the bottom of the roof, not only are there no horizontal seams but in total the roof has a far fewer number of seams than other roofing systems.